eigenmannmartin/api-table-exercise/README.md

 ## Exercise

-Write a small React-Redux application that consumes this fake api: https://jsonplaceholder.typicode.com/
+Write a small React application (with Redux) that consumes this fake api: https://jsonplaceholder.typicode.com/

 Your task is to display the list of posts.

 Each post should contain the following information:

-Post title
+- Post title
-Post body
+- Post body
-User name
+- User name
-Number of comments
+- Number of comments